crcascr/FreeCodeCamp/JavaScript-Algorithms-and-Data-Structures/proyecto-5/README.md

-# Review of DOM Manipulation by Building a Rock, Paper, Scissors Game
+# Form Validation by Building a Calorie Counter

 ## Description

-In the previous projects you learned how to work with basic DOM manipulation.
-Now it is time to review what you have learned by building a Rock, Paper, Scissors game.
+Sometimes when you're coding a web application, you'll need to be able to accept input from a user.
+In this calorie counter project, you'll learn how to validate user input, perform calculations based on that input, and dynamically update your interface to display the results.

-In this mini project, you will review conditionals, functions, `getElementBy`, and more.
-This project will give you an opportunity to solve small problems and get a better understanding of the basics.
+In this practice project, you'll learn basic regular expressions, template literals, the `addEventListener` method, and more.

 ## Acknowledgments